 Council supported the establishment of the walking trail and obtained a funding agreement through Restart NSW for the provision of a trail around the lagoon with $500,000 grant funding and an additional $500,000 from Council funds.

-The exact feature of the walking trail will be determined by community sentiment, an Environmental impact statement and budget allocations.
+The exact features of the walking trail will be determined by community sentiment, an Environmental impact statement and budget allocations.

 Where is the trail going to be located?
 Is the trail going around the whole lagoon?